Esther's Radiance Body Oil - The price has dropped from $30 to $22—Free Shipping on all items.

-FaithWear Ministry Scroll—February 12, 2026 Draft
+FaithWear Ministry Scroll—Refined on February 12, 2026 Draft

 The Pattern of First Things

-From the beginning, God created, and everything He formed flowed from His wisdom, His order, and His nature.
-When He made humanity, He created both man and woman in His image, yet in the order of creation He formed Adam first—not to establish superiority, but to establish pattern, representation, and responsibility.
-Adam was the first‑begotten of the human race, the first entrusted and the first accountable, following a pattern God uses throughout Scripture.
-Israel would later be called God’s firstborn nation, the first people set apart to reveal His holiness to the world.
-And just as Adam was the first of humanity and Israel the first among nations, so the Law became the first covenantal revelation of God’s nature—His righteousness, His order, His holiness, and humanity’s need for redemption.
+From the beginning, God created, for “In the beginning, God created the heavens and the earth” (Genesis 1:1).
+Everything He formed flowed from His wisdom, His order, and His nature.
+When He made humanity, He created both man and woman in His image, for “male and female He created them” (Genesis 1:27).
+Yet in the order of creation, He formed Adam first—not to establish superiority, but to establish pattern, representation, season, and responsibility.
+Adam was the first‑begotten of the human race, the first entrusted, and the first accountable, for “the LORD God formed the man of dust from the ground” (Genesis 2:7).

 From Flesh to Spirit: Circumcision and Baptism